-During the Baroque, sculpture had a behavior similar to that of architecture, especially because together they decorated public spaces, palaces and religious buildings.
+During the Baroque, sculpture had a behaviour similar to that of architecture, especially because together they decorated public spaces, palaces and religious buildings.
 This means that the sculpture had a dynamic, expressive, ornamental and highly varied personality in the different European countries.

-In general lines it was presented in two variants:
+In general lines, it was presented in two variants:

-Gothic.
-In countries like Spain and Germany, highly linked to the religious imagination and local tradition.
+Gothic: In countries like Spain and Germany, highly linked to the religious imagination and local tradition.

-Renaissance.
-In countries like Italy and France, in which the Renaissance had supplanted Christianity with a return to the classical Greco-Roman imaginary.
+Renaissance: In countries like Italy and France, in which the Renaissance had supplanted Christianity with a return to the classical Greco-Roman imaginary.

-Latin American Baroque Music
+Latin American Baroque Music: